Xilinx/VMC_Help/AIE/AIE_Class_Kernel_Function/README.md

 * Mandatory string.
 Name of the kernel class which contains member variables and kernel member functions.

 #### Kernel function
-* Mandatory String.
+* Mandatory string.
 Name of the kernel member function for which the block is to be created.
 This function should be registered using the registerKernelClass method in the kernel header file.

 #### Kernel source file
 * Mandatory string.
 Name of the source file that contains where the kernel member function definition and non-default constructor parameter values are specified.